Louis Cella: Career

 As a young man, Cella left St. Louis and moved to Kansas City, where he became a bartender at the old Kansas City railroad depot.
 At the time, the bar was one of the wildest saloons in the US.
 After a year in Kansas City, Cella returned to St. Louis, opening a saloon.
 Cella's saloon became a local favorite for gamblers, thieves, and other various criminal elements.
 At the age of 24, he introduced a popular dice game operating out of the establishment, which netted Cella over $100,000 by the time he was 27.
 With his fortune in gambling profits, Cella became a bookmaker for horse gambling in the heart of the St. Louis business district in the early 1890s.

 Cella entered the horse racing industry in 1896, joining the partnership of Andrew Tilles and Samuel Adler.
 The partnership originally began with a cigar concession stand at the Delmar racetrack in 1886.
 In 1892, Tilles and Adler purchased the South Side race track.
 With the injection of Cella's share, the three turfmen bought out the Madison race track in Madison, Illinois.
 It was Cella's idea to also build a large pool house, alongside the race track that ran for eight years.
 The profits from the pool house were said to have laid the foundation for their $30 million fortune.

 By 1902, the partnership had monopolized the entire St. Louis region.
-Within short order, the partnership would go on to purchase jericho tracks, as well as major tracks, across the United States.
-By 1911, this included tracks in Memphis, Little Rock, Hot Springs, Arkansas, New Orleans, Detroit, Cincinnati, Buffalo, Nashville, Latonia, Kentucky, and Louisville, Kentucky.
-The partnership even attempted to acquire Churchill Downs, opening the Douglas Park Racing Track in close proximity to the legendary track.
-The experience left a bitter rivalry between the American Turf Association, which owned Churchill Downs and C.A.T.'s Western Turf Association.
+The partnership shortly acquired jericho tracks, as well as major tracks, across the United States.
+By 1911, this included tracks in Memphis; Little Rock and Hot Springs, Arkansas; New Orleans; Detroit; Cincinnati; Buffalo; Nashville; and Latonia and Louisville, Kentucky.
+The partnership even attempted to acquire Churchill Downs, opening the Douglas Park Racing Track near the legendary track and touching off a bitter rivalry between Churchill Downs owner American Turf Association and C.A.T.'s Western Turf Association.

 At the time of his death, Cella had amassed the largest real estate portfolio in St. Louis.

 Politics

 Cella ran for the state House of Representatives in Missouri.
-However, he was defeated and never sought political office again.
+He lost and never sought political office again.
 After his defeat, Cella became a political financier for local and state elections.
-He financed a plethora of candidates supportive of the legalization of gambling and lobbied unsuccessfully to defeat the 1905 Anti-Breeders Act banning horse gambling in Missouri.
+He financed candidates who supported legalization of gambling and lobbied unsuccessfully to defeat the 1905 Anti-Breeders Act banning horse gambling in Missouri.

 Death

-Cella died on April 29, 1918, of a heart attack at St. Lukes Hospital in St. Louis, Missouri.
+Cella died on April 29, 1918, of a heart attack at St. Luke's Hospital in St. Louis, Missouri.
 He was buried in Calvary Cemetery at the Louis A. Cella mausoleum.